scottrippey/next-router-mock/README.md

 # `next-router-mock`

-A fork of [next-router-mock](https://github.com/scottrippey/next-router-mock) with the added support of `next/navigation`.
-In the process of proposing the contribution uppstream

 An implementation of the Next.js Router that keeps the state of the "URL" in memory (does not read or write to the address bar).
 Useful in **tests** and **Storybook**.
 Inspired by [`react-router > MemoryRouter`](https://github.com/remix-run/react-router/blob/main/docs/router-components/memory-router.md).